janilleolegario/frontend-assessment/readme.md

 To get a copy up and to run the project:

-Clone the repo: https://github.com/janilleolegario/frontend-assessment.git git clone
+Clone the repo: https://github.com/janilleolegario/frontend-assessment.git

+git clone,
-Install NPM packages
+Install NPM packages,
-npm install
+npm install and
 Run using the npm start